 Visiting Scarborough Beach Park will instantly ignite your Brisbane Kids imagination.
 The beach setting and aptly named ‘Pirate Place’ will have the little ones climbing aboard the ‘Calypso Pirate Ship’ and scanning the seas for other pirates whilst clambering up and down the nets and slide.
 From here they can scale the nearby trees and pretend to be monkeys, koalas or any other animal that may dwell in the treetops.
 The large branches and abundant foliage creates a great space for hide and seek for the older children (and adults).
 Next stop, Railway Place, where the youngsters can follow the painted train tracks throughout the park which lead them to the static train and ticket office.

 Dotted along the Scarborough foreshore are beautiful Norfolk Pine trees.
-Take a closer look at one situated near the playground and you will see a whimsical door that has been installed by a mystery artist – locals say it’s where Gollum (a character from Lord of the Rings) resides… Who knew middle earth was right here in Scarborough?
+Take a closer look at one situated near the playground and you will see a whimsical door that has been installed by a mystery artist – locals say it’s where Gollum (a character from Lord of the Rings) resides…who knew middle earth was right here in Scarborough?
 The ‘Gollum Tree’ mysteriously appeared in 2014 and has been intriguing visitors ever since.

 Flat concrete pathways surround the park, which makes for easy access for wheelchairs and prams.
 However, once inside the fenced playground there is no specific equipment that caters for special needs.
-There is ample shade throughout the playground provided by shade sails and large, established trees, with plenty of picnic tables and bench seats scattered amongst the area.
+There is ample shade throughout the playground provided by shade sails and large, established trees, with plenty of picnic tables and bench seats scattered among the area.

-Scarborough Beach Park – The Facts
+Scarborough Beach Park features

 Some of these features include the immediate surrounds.

-- Fenced playground with themed play areas.
+- Fenced playground with themed play areas

-- Sand, rubber mat and chip bark base.
+- Sand, rubber mat and chip bark base

-- Stationary Train
+- Stationary train

 - Climbing structures

-- Basketball half court
+- Basketball half-court